Cloudflare has never turned over our encryption or authentication keys or our customers' encryption or authentication keys to anyone.

 Emergency Requests.
 Cloudflare receives emergency requests for data from time to time from law enforcement and governments.
 Cloudflare will respond on a voluntary basis if we have a good faith belief that there is an emergency involving the danger of death or serious physical injury.

-Cloudflare is not a hosting provider or an email service provider and does not have customer content -- like email or other types of customer-generated material -- in the traditional sense.
+Cloudflare does not store customer content -- like email or other types of customer-generated material -- for websites using Cloudflare’s pass-through security and performance services.
 In the rare instances where law enforcement has sought content such as abuse complaints or support communications, Cloudflare has insisted on a search warrant for those electronic communications, consistent with the principles laid out in U.S. v.
 Warshak.
-To date, we have received no such warrants.
+Any such warrants shall be reported in our Transparency Report.
+Cloudflare would also insist on a search warrant in the case of any law enforcement request for customer content related to our storage services, and we have received no such warrants to date.

 Search Warrants.
 Search warrants require judicial review, a finding of probable cause, inclusion of a location to be searched, and a detail of items requested.
 Although we have received a number of search warrants, as noted above, we have not had customer content to provide in response to those warrants.

 Cloudflare runs a global network that provides security and performance enhancements for Internet-facing websites and applications around the world.
-Because Cloudflare’s infrastructure sits between our customers’ websites and internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in WHOIS data and Cloudflare’s IP addresses may appear in the DNS records for websites using our service
+Because Cloudflare’s infrastructure sits between our customers’ websites and Internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in the WHOIS records and Cloudflare’s IP addresses may appear in the DNS records for websites using our service.

 Cloudflare carefully reviews requests that we receive for content removal under the Digital Millennium Copyright Act (DMCA).
-If we are storing the content in question and we receive a valid takedown request that meets DMCA requirements, we will notify the user of the complaint and take steps to disable access to that content consistent with the DMCA
+If we receive a DMCA complaint regarding the limited amount of content that we host, we will notify the user of the alleged infringement, allow for the user to provide a counter notice contesting the infringement allegation, and remove content consistent with the DMCA.

-Cloudflare also may receive written requests from law enforcement and government agencies to block access to content based on the local law of the jurisdiction.
-Because of the significant potential impact on freedom of expression, Cloudflare will evaluates each content blocking request on a case-by-case basis, analyzing the factual basis and legal authority for the request.
+Cloudflare also may receive written requests from law enforcement, government agencies, or foreign courts to block access to content based on the local law of the jurisdiction.
+Because of the significant potential impact on freedom of expression, Cloudflare will evaluate each content blocking request on a case-by-case basis, analyzing the factual basis and legal authority for the request.

 If we determine that the order is valid and requires Cloudflare action, we may limit blocking of access to the content to those areas where it violates local law, a practice known as “geo-blocking”.
 We will attempt to clarify and narrow overbroad requests when possible.